XOP/sass-vars-to-js/README.md

 Please be aware of current version (0.x - 1.x) limitations:

 - maps and other complex stuff is not supported
+- sass expressions not supported
-- variables in variables not supported
+- sass functions not supported

 ## License: [MIT](LICENSE)